 Reviewing and reflecting on this list should give you some ideas of who to target.
 When I first started out I targeted online blogs that had grown to the level where they needed to add more products to their repertoire.

-I was looking for potential clients that needed to develop online courses and I was hoping to match that with my background in education.
-I did some work around this with clients but soon found that in small online businesses/blogs, most entrepreneurs were drowning under “all the things that needed to get done.”
+I was looking for potential clients that needed to develop online courses and I was hoping to match that with my background in education and show them I could help with course creation.
+However, I soon found that in small online businesses/blogs, most entrepreneurs were drowning under “all the things that needed to get done.”

 This led me to discover that what I could provide to them that they really needed (and was really valuable) was organization.
-Project management, day-to-day operations management, and growth-minded strategic planning and implementation.
+Project management, day-to-day operations management, hiring/firing, training, and setting up a team.
 That was my big break into freelancing… and I wouldn’t have found that without dabbling.

 5. Figure out how much to charge as you start freelancing